martenscs/my-account/README.md

    directory of your Tomcat installation and restart).
 5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope and OAuth Client objects to the Data Broker's configuration.
-6. Use dsconfig or the Management Console application to add the URI the sample application will be accessible at to the my-account Sample Application's Redirect URIs list.
+6. Use dsconfig or the Management Console application to add the URL the sample application will be accessible at to the My Account OAuth2 Client's Redirect URLs list.
 7. Use dsconfig or the Management Console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Broker's SCIM2 HTTP Servlet Extension.
 The sample application's origin and the Data Broker's origin should be added to "cors-allowed-origins", "authorization" should